jaclynscarey/recipe-finder/README.md

 * Dynamic Dropdowns: The app dynamically generates dropdown menus based on the selected category, providing users with relevant options to choose from.
 * Random Recipe: The home page of the app presents users with a randomly selected dish or meal each time they visit, adding an element of surprise and exploration.
 * Detailed Recipe View: Clicking on a recipe from the search results opens a detailed recipe view, showcasing the recipe name, ingredients, instructions, and even a video demonstration if available.
+* Google OAuth Login: Users can log in securely using their Google account.
+* Conditional Navigation: The navigation bar updates based on the user's login status (Login/Logout).
+* Login Confirmation Page: After successful login, users are redirected to a dedicated confirmation page.
+* User Reviews: Logged-in users can view a review section on the recipe details page.

 ## Technologies Used